eloisebarrow/inside-nyc/README.md

 User 1:
 Individual comes to New York on vacation looking for things to do.
 They open the app to browse, decide they like what they see - create an account and make a list of favorites that they want to check out.

+User 2:
+Local wants to find new places to check out, browses through the site and creates an account to save their list.
+They rate places they've been to and update ratings for places they revisit.

 ## MVP (Minimum Viable Product)